A mutation-selection model for general genotypes with recombination: Informal description of the limit model

 {\bf Combining mutation, selection and recombination.} We have seen that if $P_0$ is the distribution of a Poisson random measure, then mutation preserves this property.
-On the other hand epistatic selection drives the population distribution away from Poisson, while increasing rates of recombination push it towards Poisson.
-Thus, when all three processes operate and we consider a limiting regime where recombination acts on a much faster time scale than selection and recombination, we expect asymptotically that if the initial condition $P_0$ is the distribution of a Poisson random measure on $\M$, then $P_t$ will also be the distribution of a Poisson random measure for all $t>0$.
-Let $\rho_t$ denote the intensity measure of $P_t$ (so that $\rho_t$ is a finite measure on the space $\M$ of loci).
-If we write $X^\pi$ for a Poisson random measure on $\M$ with intensity measure $\pi$, then we expect from combining the observations above that $\rho_t$ should satisfy the evolution equation
+On the other hand, epistatic selection drives the population distribution away from Poisson, while increasing rates of recombination push it towards Poisson.
+Thus, when all three processes operate and we consider a limiting regime where recombination acts on a much faster time scale than selection and recombination, we expect asymptotically that $P_t$ is also the distribution of a Poisson random measure for all $t>0$.
+As before, $\rho_t$ denotes the intensity measure of $P_t$ (so that $\rho_t$ is a finite measure on the space $\M$ of loci).
+In anticipation of Notation~\ref{N:spaces}, we write $X^\pi$ for a Poisson random measure on $\M$ with intensity measure $\pi$.
+Combining our previous observations, we expect that $\rho_t$ should satisfy the evolution equation

-We define the rigorous counterpart of \eqref{model_informal} in Chapter~\ref{sec:model} and establish the existence and uniqueness of solutions.
-Furthermore, we show in Chapter~\ref{sec:limit} that our dynamical equation is indeed a limit of a sequence of standard discrete generation, mutation-selection-recombination models.
+We define the rigorous counterpart of \eqref{E:model_informal} in Chapter~\ref{Ch:model} and establish the existence and uniqueness of solutions.
+Furthermore, we show in Chapters~\ref{Ch:discrete_time} ff. that our dynamical equation is indeed a limit of a sequence of standard discrete generation, mutation-selection-recombination models.

-Given that it involves computing an expected value for a quite general Poisson process, equation \eqref{model_informal} may look rather forbidding.
-However, for certain reasonable choices of selective costs the infinite sum can be evaluated explicitly, leading to a simpler and more intuitive looking system.
-We will consider three such cases in the following three sections.
-First, though, we make a useful observation about how loci may be ``clumped together'' in \eqref{model_informal}.
+Given that it involves computing an expected value for a quite general Poisson random measure, \eqref{E:model_informal} may look rather forbidding.
+However, for certain reasonable choices of selective costs we can evaluate the integral explicitly, leading to a simpler and more intuitive system.
+We consider three such cases in the following three sections.
+First, though, we make a useful observation about how we may clump loci together in \eqref{E:model_informal}.